-The examination consists of four different parts: 1.
-A preliminary oral examination on repertoire and analysis (“single sheets”), lasting 30 minutes, with 1 hour preparation time, usually taken at the beginning of the summer.
+Theory - The examination consists of four different parts: 1.
+A preliminary oral examination on repertoire and analysis ("single sheets"), lasting 30 minutes, with 30 minutes preparation time, usually taken at the beginning of the summer.
 2. Four written exams of 3 hours each: (a) systematic theories, (b) history of music theory, (c + d) two examinations in special fields relevant to dissertation research.
 3. Analytical essays on two musical works from different periods (take-home paper over 4 days).
 4. A two-hour oral examination will allow discussion on the written work and may broaden to engage a variety of related issues in music theory.

 Composition - For composers, a written analysis is to be completed in three days at the end of the spring term of the second year of graduate study.
 It consists of a piece or set of pieces that should be analyzed by the student in the allotted time period.
 The oral examination is based on an in-depth discussion of three major works that are assigned in the late spring of the second year of graduate study.
 Students are also required to write an original composition of 7-10 minute-length with an imposed instrumentation during either the first or second year.

 Beginning in the third year, graduate students in good standing are eligible for teaching fellowships.
 Most teaching fellows devote 2/5 TIME to teaching.
 Following successful completion at the general exam, students are required to take M250ht (Teaching Practicum).
-This course does not count toward the 16 required courses.
+This course does not count towards the 16 required courses.

 The third year is primarily devoted to developing a dissertation proposal and the beginning of work on the dissertation.
 All students will com- plete their required courses; in most cases, that will mean two half-courses.
 Musicology students will begin their third language (to be completed within one year of the approval of a dissertation proposal).
 All students are required to enroll in Music 250hf, a year long Pedagogy Practicum.